gchq/Palisade-examples/deployment/local-k8s/README.md

 ## Bash Scripts

+Ensure Line Endings are correct for the environment you are using.
+If running on Windows, checked out in CRLF, you need to run using WSL and therefore require LF line endings.
 The above steps can be automated using the provided [local bash-scripts](./local-bash-scripts), which are intended to be run from the Palisade-examples root directory.
 These, in turn, will call the scripts in [k8s bash-scripts](./k8s-bash-scripts), which are intended to be run from the /usr/share/example-model directory inside the k8s pod: